ohpensource/terraform-gh-actions/README.md

 - _terraform-folder_: folder where the terraform configuration is.
 - _backend-configuration_: path of the tfvars file with backend configuration.
 - _terraform-var-file_: tfvars file to use as variables input.
-- _terraform-state-file_: File where terraform will write down the plan.
+- _terraform-plan-file_: File where terraform will write down the plan.

 ⚠️ Attention!
 Terraform will try to assume the deployment role in the destination AWS account.
 Such deployment will fail if the user is not allowed to assume such role.